MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/add-users/change-user-profile-photos.md

   For detailed syntax and parameter information, see [Remove-MgGroupPhoto](/powershell/module/exchange/remove-userphoto).

-## Configure photo update settings in your organisation in Microsoft 365
+## Configure photo update settings in your Microsoft 365 organization

-You can configure photo update settings in your organisation.
-This includes controlling the environment where user profile photos can be updated within the organisation and which roles are required to update profile user photos within the organisation.
+Photo update settings in your organization include controlling the environment where user profile photos can be updated and which roles are required.

 > [!IMPORTANT]
 > When you update photo update settings, it can take up to **24 hours** for the changes to reflect throughout Microsoft 365.
 For example, if you block cloud user profile photo updates, it can take up to 24 hours before the users are blocked from making updates.

 ### Select where user profile photos can be edited using Microsoft Graph

-This feature will soon be available in the the admin center, until then you can configure the photo update settings using Microsoft Graph, see [Manage user profile photo settings in Microsoft 365 using Microsoft Graph](https://)
+Currently, you can configure the photo update settings using Microsoft Graph only.
+For more information, see Manage user profile photo settings in Microsoft 365 using Microsoft Graph.